What an Ecommerce Website Needs to Be Profitable

 To be profitable, an ecommerce site needs

-speed, user-friendliness, detailed product pages and a logical structure.
+speedto load quickly, offer an intuitive customer experience user-friendliness, provide detailed product pages and use a a logical structure.
 And those are just the major requirements!

 The best way to create a new ecommerce website (or optimize an existing one) is to consider the customer’s perspective.